ritikakh/SQL-Queries-Examples/README.md

 where villauser.USERID LIKE villa.owner
 group by villa.owner) T2 on T1.OWNER LIKE T2.OWNER) T3;

-select u.user_name_firstname,
-u.user_name_lastname
+//Query to find out a user who has reserved two or more villas at overlapping periods select u.user_name_firstname, u.user_name_lastname
 FROM villauser u, reervation r